 - 1. Divide the kids into 2 teams.
 Each team lines up behind a clock. - 2.
 The first 2 contestants from each team decide who will be the hour hand and the minute hand.
 Give them the "Hour Hand" or "Minute Hand" signs as a reminder. - 3.
 Now the race begins!
 Call out a whole-hour time: "6 o'clock!" - 4.
 The 2 contestants from each team lie face up inside their clock as the "hands," each pointing to the right number.
-The minute-hand people extend their arms to be longer than the hour hands. - 5.
-The first team to position themselves correctly scores a point!
-Record on your large writing surface or sheet of paper.
+The minute-hand people extend their arms to be longer than the hour hands.

+- 5. The first team to position themselves correctly scores a point!
+Record on a blackboard or sheet of paper. - 6.
+Repeat with the next pair of contestants from each team.
+Assign their roles right before they start, otherwise they might forget.

-- 6. Repeat with the next pair of contestants from each team.
-Assign their roles right before they start, otherwise they might forget. - 7.
-Let the spectators call out whole-hour and half-hour times for the contestants to make. - 8.
-Times to avoid for overcrowding: 12:00, 5:30, 6:30. - 9.
+- 7. Let the spectators call out whole-hour and half-hour times for the contestants to make. - 8.
 When everyone has gone at least once, see who won!

-CLUBS WITH I CLOCK
+CLUBS WITH 1 CLOCK

-\star Follow steps 1-9 above, except when you call out a time, start your stopwatch and hit stop when the players make the correct time.
-Record each pair's time on your large writing surface or sheet of paper.
+★ Follow steps 1-9 above, except when you call out a time, start your stopwatch and hit stop when the players make the correct time.
+Record each pair's time on the score sheet.
 The winning pair has the fastest time!

+Extra Challenge (optional)

-Bonus (optional): Try quarter-hours like 4:15!
+★ Try quarter-hours like 4:15!